-(Control Register 02h, Bits 6 to 1 and 04h, Bits 7 to 1)
+(Control Register 0x02, Bit 6 to Bit 1 and Control Register 0x04, Bit 7 to Bit 1)

 In one-port mode, the I and Q channels receive their data from an interleaved stream at digital input Port 1.
-The function of Pin 32 is defined as an output (ONEPORTCLK) that generates a clock at the interleaved data rate, which is 2× the internal input data rate of the I and Q channels.
+The function of Pin 32 is defined as an output (ONEPORTCLK) that generates a clock at the interleaved data rate, which is $2\times$ the internal input data rate of the I and Q channels.
 The frequency of CLKIN is equal to the internal input data rate of the I and Q channels.
-The selection of the data for the I or Q channel is determined by the state of the logic level at Pin 31 (IQSEL when the AD9773 is in one-port mode) on the rising edge of ONEPORTCLK.
+The selection of the data for the I or the Q channel is determined by the state of the logic level at Pin 31 (IQSEL when the AD9775 is in one-port mode) on the rising edge of ONEPORTCLK.
 Under these conditions, IQSEL = 0 latches the data into the I channel on the clock rising edge, while IQSEL = 1 latches the data into the Q channel.
-It is possible to invert the I and Q selection by setting Control Register 02h, Bit 1 to the invert state (Logic 1).
+It is possible to invert the I and Q selection by setting Control Register 0x02, Bit 1 to the invert state (Logic 1).
 Figure 54 illustrates the timing requirements for the data inputs as well as the IQSEL input.
-Note that the 1× interpolation rate is not available in the one-port mode.
+Note that the $1\times$ interpolation rate is not available in the one-port mode.

-The DAC output sample rate in one port mode is equal to CLKIN multiplied by the interpolation rate.
+The DAC output sample rate in one-port mode is equal to CLKIN multiplied by the interpolation rate.
 If zero stuffing is used, another factor of 2 must be included to calculate the DAC sample rate.